joakimk/toniq/README.md

 ## Request for feedback

-Would be awesome if you ping [@joakimk](https://twitter.com/joakimk) and give some feedback on what works well, what caused you problems, what was hard to understand, on what scale you run jobs, etc.
+I would like to know how using this tool works out for you.
+Any problems?
+Anything that was hard to understand from the docs?
+What scale do you run jobs on?
+Works great?
+Better than anything you've used before?

-It will help greatly with future improvements and will introduce more people to toniq.
+Ping [@joakimk](https://twitter.com/joakimk) or open an issue.

 ## FAQ